axe312ger/metalsmith-adaptive-images/README.md

 This plugin will create a map of images, containing metadata to properly output images with srcset and styles attributes.

-It is up to you to generate a gallery in your layout engine or use it your javascript to provide sharp images.
+It is up to you what to do with these informations.
+You can generate a gallery in your layout engine or use it your javascript to provide sharp images.

+For simplicity, this module also provides a replace plugin, which replaces all matching images with their adaptive clones within html files.

 ## Install